VortexCoyote/x3tr0v.github.io/_posts/2020-03-09-Specialization.md

 myWaveFormData = (float*)std::malloc(mySongByteLength);
 BASS_ChannelGetData(decoder, myWaveFormData, mySongByteLength);
 ```
 Every first float in the data represents the right ear channel, and every second represents the left ear channel.
 The first iteration of the waveform was drawn with individual lines, which was of course pretty expensive.
-But with the help of the openframeworks framework, I came up with a reasonable solution.
+But with the help of the openFrameworks framework, I came up with a reasonable solution.

 Instead of drawing individual lines of the waveform every frame, I used [ofFbo](https://openframeworks.cc/documentation/gl/ofFbo/)'s to pre-render the waveform into "slices", and saved them in a std::vector.
 This way, I could figure out which slice to render based on the current time, and only render the visible slices on screen.
 ```cpp